The Remodeling Design & Planning Process

 • Concept Formation: Develop a concept of how the new space will look and function.
 As you refine the concept, start weeding out the materials you gathered that do not fit the concept.

 • Concept Plan: We then take your ideas and develop a "concept plan" and preliminary budget.
 This plan is an overview of the project showing how the elements will be placed in the space and what the project will look like when it is done.

-Construction Blueprints: Once you have approved the concept and proposed budget, we then produce the final working drawings from which the project will be built.
+• Construction Drawings: Once you have approved the concept and proposed budget, we then produce the final working drawings from which the project will be built.

 Information Gathering and Concept Formation

 We don't actually design your space, you do.
 You determine the features you want, the feel of the space and how you want it to look.
-All we do is capture and formalize your ideas, making sure the space can be built with reasonable economy and environmentally friendly practices, and follows all the building code and design rules.
+All we do is capture and formalize your ideas, making sure the space can be built with reasonable economy and environmentally friendly mold and follows all the building code and design rules.
 In order for this to work, you need to have a very good idea of how you want the space to look and the features you will want it to contain.

 Identify Your Likes and Dislikes

-Since you are already thinking about remodeling, you probably have a good perspective about what you don't like about the existing space.
+Since you are already thinking about remodeling, you probably have a good perspective on what you don't like about the existing space.
 But it is also important to understand what you do like, and what you may want to preserve.
 Retaining the features you like is just as important as fixing the aspects you do not like.

 Ask yourself questions about your requirements and jot ideas down on paper.